Skip to navigation Skip to content

 Unsuccessful payer contact + Read more ...

-If the payer is unable to be contacted by telephone, or a current phone number is unable to be located, search for additional contact details (see the External searches guide (CS)).
+If the payer is unable to be contacted by telephone, or a current phone number is unable to be located, search for additional contact details see the External searches guide.
 Once additional contact details are located, attempt payer contact again.
 Go to Step 1.

-If the payer does not respond to the letter, the case is unsuitable for RIPC continue to Step 1 in the Finalisation table.
+If the payer does not respond to the letter, the case is unsuitable for RIPC, see Table 5.

 If the payer responds to the letter, go to Step 1.